Set up extraction pipelines

 Information specific to your organization can be added using the metadata fields with key/value pairs.

-It is also very useful to enter all contexts and other insights about the pipeline to speed up troubleshooting issues.
+You can enter all contexts and other insights about the pipeline to speed up troubleshooting issues.
 Enter free text using the Documentation field for this purpose.
-This will be displayed as a ReadMe section on the Extraction pipeline overview page.
+This is displayed as a ReadMe section on the Extraction pipeline overview page.
 Make sure to keep this content updated at all times.
-You can format the text using Markdown (opens new window)
+You can format the text using Markdown.